Ward-Takahashi identity in the light-front formalism for a bound state of fermions: Ward-Takahashi identity in the LF formulation

 \subsection{The self-energy}

 The self-energy for the considered bound-state, as given in Sec.\ref{sec:WT_Covariant}, is

 In LF coordinates,

 where $k^{-}_{\text{on}}=\frac{k_{\perp}^{2}+m^{2}}{2k^{+}}$ is the on-shell LF energy of a particle with momentum $k^{\mu}=(k^{+}, k^{-}, k^{\perp})$.
-Thus, a fermion propagator can be split into an `on-shell' term and an `off-shell' term as follows
+Thus, a fermion propagator can be split into an ``on-shell" term and an ``off-shell" term as follows

 the on-shell $4$-momentum being given by $k^{\mu}_{\text{on}} = (k^{+}, k^{-}_{\text{on}}, k^{\perp})$.
-The `off-shell' term is a non-propagating term which is typically present in the LF formulation.
+The ``off-shell'' term is a nonpropagating term that is typically present in the LF formulation.
 Similarly, the other propagator in the fermion loop is written as

-Splitting the propagator momenta thus, Eq.(\ref{eq:self_en}) takes the following form in LF coordinates.
+Splitting the propagator momenta thus, Eq. (\ref{eq:self_en}) takes the following form in LF coordinates.

 where $f_{1} = k_{\perp}^{2}+m^{2}$,\\ \phantom{where }$f_{2} = (P_{\perp}-k_{\perp})^{2}+m^{2}$.